-- Carry out book scrutinies and observations of staff to ensure the quality of teaching and learning is high and is meeting the needs of the child.
+- Carry out book scrutinies and observations of lessons to ensure the quality of teaching and learning is high and is meeting the needs of the child.

 - Provide day-to-day management of all aspects of school, including support for children with SEN.

 - Keep the governing body of the school up to date with issues regarding SEN.

 - Review staffing structure regularly, ensuring that adult support is in place where needed.

 - Ensure the budget for SEN is distributed to the appropriate places with the best possible support given.

 - Ensure support is given for any child with SEN.

 - Support and challenge the headteacher and SENCO with regards to SEN.

 3. How will the curriculum be matched to my child’s needs?